mit-ccc/BuildingBridges/schedule.md

 **Tues, Apr 29 | Lecture:**
 Analyze vTaiwan as a leading example of tech-enhanced deliberation.
 Discuss its applications for creating scalable and inclusive democratic processes.

-{: .warning }
-> - Guest Lecturer
+<span class="label label-red">Guest Lecture</span>

 {: .note }
-> - Claudia Chwalisz's note on the need for AI-powered tech in the next democratic paradigm.
+> - Claudia Chwalisz’s note on the need for AI-powered tech in the next democratic paradigm.
 > - Excerpt from Plurality: The Future of Collaborative Technology and Democracy

 {: .lab }